 Embarrassed by this course of action, Aquino confiscates a device that Hiro was working on and inadvertently pressed its button.
 Suddenly, various classroom items ranging from stools, writing utensils and lab equipment begin to fly uncontrollably around the room.
 Hiro admits that his professor’s teachings were boring and that he decided to have more fun inventing things.
 After Tadashi tells his brother to get the situation under control, a pen flies in and takes Aquino’s hairpiece off of his head.

 Later, the Hamada brothers have been sent to their professor’s office as he scolds Tadashi for not keeping a closer eye on his brother.
 He assures his teacher that things will be fine since Hiro will make “the entire city proud”.
 Afterwards, the Hamada boys are walking through the park as Hiro rides his own hoverboard.
-Wanting to see his brother put his vast-intellect, Tadashi asks him what he would like to be when he gets older.
+Wanting to see his brother put his vast-intellect to good use, Tadashi asks him what he would like to be when he gets older.
 Hiro says that he’d like to be an inventor if only that it lets him “do something awesome”.
 Just then, a group of kids have their playful fun time get derailed when a young boy in their group trips and falls down, getting a minor injury on his knee.
 As such, Tadashi comes over and blows some bubbles towards the kid as one of them lands on his injury.
-As the kid notices that its not popping, Tadashi explains that these bubbles are made to heal scrapes and that they won’t pop until the injury is completely gone.
+As the kid notices that it’s not popping, Tadashi explains that these bubbles are made to heal scrapes and that they won’t pop until the injury is completely gone.

 After the kids head on their way, he reveals the inspiration for his invention to his brother.
 When they were younger, Hiro kept getting himself hurt and would always complain whenever his bandages were getting removed.
 From there, the scene ends with Tadashi looking forward to see how his brother will “change the world”.
 Later, they arrive back home as dinner is served by Aunt Cass.
 After Tadashi shoots down a pitiful attempt by Hiro to avoid eating carrots, the young lad activates a mini-rocket in his fork as it strikes his brother on his forehead as various objects also fly around the room.
 After Tadashi scolds him for his immature action (especially with a comical strike to his head), he asks Hiro if he’s prepared for the upcoming showcase.
 Instead, he tells his aunt that it’s merely “a school project” before excusing himself.
 As Hiro continues some private inventions in his room, Aunt Cass is beside herself on her nephew’s genius-intellect and how it would transpire when he becomes an adult.
 Tadashi tells her not to worry as he proceeds to explain about his school’s upcoming showcase.
 With it being a platform for students to share their ambitious projects to their professors and even technological companies, he plans on entering alongside his brother and even invites her to attend in order to “learn something about Hiro”.